Image Inpainting via Iteratively Decoupled Probabilistic Modeling: Abstract

 \section{Abstract}

 Generative adversarial networks (GANs) have made great success in image inpainting yet still have difficulties tackling large missing regions.
-In contrast, iterative algorithms, such as autoregressive and denoising diffusion models, have to be deployed with massive computing resources for decent effect.
-To overcome the respective limitations, we present a novel spatial diffusion model (SDM) that uses a few iterations to gradually deliver informative pixels to the entire image, largely enhancing the inference efficiency.
-Also, thanks to the proposed decoupled probabilistic modeling and spatial diffusion scheme, our method achieves high-quality large-hole completion.
+In contrast, iterative probabilistic algorithms, such as autoregressive and denoising diffusion models, have to be deployed with massive computing resources for decent effect.
+To achieve high-quality results with low computational cost, we present a novel pixel spread model (PSM) that iteratively employs decoupled probabilistic modeling, combining the optimization efficiency of GANs with the prediction tractability of probabilistic models.
+As a result, our model selectively spreads informative pixels throughout the image in a few iterations, largely enhancing the completion quality and efficiency.
 On multiple benchmarks, we achieve new state-of-the-art performance.
-Code is released at \url{https://github.com/fenglinglwb/SDM}.
+Code is released at \url{https://github.com/fenglinglwb/PSM}. \\